-The exam confirmation email that you will receive from Prometric will contain the exact identification policy which is applicable to you.
+The exam confirmation email that you will receive from Pearson VUE will contain the exact identification policy which is applicable to you.
 You must follow the requirements listed in that email.
 If you have any questions or concerns, call your test center before the exam and clarify with them.

 In general, the identification policy is: